predrag-jovicic/custom-controls-angular/README.md

 ## Dropdown list

 To specify the items of a dropdown list set **items** property in the parent component.
 Use **DropdownListItem** as a template for dropdown list items.
-Set **required** property to true or false in html of the parent component or use reactive or template-driven form way to specify it.
+Set **required** property to true or false in html of the parent component or use reactive or template-driven form way to apply basic requirement validation.
 Example:

     <app-customdropdownlist [required]="false" formControlName="dropdownListCustom" [items]="items"></app-customdropdownlist>